Your Kids Deserve the Best Schools in the GTA — Here's Where to Find Them

 Mississauga, Brampton & Caledon — Secondary Schools

+Peel Region is where ambition lives.
+Built largely by immigrant families over the last two generations, Mississauga and Brampton now have some of the highest-rated schools in the entire country.
 Peel Region's secondary school landscape is led by Mississauga, where Olive Grove High School tops the list at 9.4, followed by ISNA High School (8.9) and John Fraser SS (8.8).
 Brampton and Caledon offer a solid selection of public and Catholic options rounding out the region.

 Mississauga